PrakashNexTurn/kiroween/frontend/README.md

-# Kiro Project Orchestrator - Frontend
+# 👻 Kiro's Ghost - Frontend (The Haunted Interface)

-A modern React-based frontend for the Kiro Project Orchestrator, providing an intuitive interface for managing software projects through spec-driven development.
+A possessed React-based frontend that channels Kiro's AI powers, providing an intuitive interface for managing software projects through spec-driven development - from any device, anywhere.

-## Features
+## 🎃 Supernatural Features

+- **📱 Mobile Haunting**: Fully responsive - works on phones, tablets, and desktops
+- **🚫 No Installation**: Access Kiro's AI from any browser, no IDE required
-- **Project Management**: Create, view, and manage multiple projects
+- **👻 Project Possession**: Create, view, and manage multiple projects from anywhere
-- **Spec Generation**: Generate requirements, design, and tasks through AI-powered workflows
+- **🔮 Spec Conjuring**: Generate requirements, design, and tasks through AI-powered workflows
-- **Task Execution**: Execute and track implementation tasks
+- **⚡ Task Execution**: Execute and track implementation tasks with spectral progress
-- **Real-time Updates**: Live progress tracking and log streaming
+- **🌙 Real-time Updates**: Live progress tracking and log streaming
-- **Monaco Editor**: Integrated code editor for viewing and editing spec files
+- **📝 Monaco Spirit Editor**: Integrated code editor for viewing and editing spec files
-- **Markdown Support**: Rich markdown rendering with syntax highlighting
+- **✨ Markdown Sorcery**: Rich markdown rendering with syntax highlighting
-- **Theme System**: Light, dark, and Halloween themes with smooth transitions
+- **🎭 Theme Transformation**: Light, dark, and Halloween themes with smooth transitions
-- **Responsive Design**: Mobile-friendly interface with Tailwind CSS
+- **🌍 Universal Access**: The only "IDE" that truly works on mobile devices

 ## Tech Stack